 How Peroneal Tendonitis Affects You

-You have tendons that run along the outside of your ankle bone and the side of your feet; these tough bands of tissues connect the muscles in your lower legs to the bones in your feet, called your Peroneal tendons.
-The Peroneal tendons help to stabilize and balance your feet and ankles to protect them from injuries such as ankle sprains.
+You have tendons that run along the outside of your ankle bone and the side of your feet; these tough bands of tissue connect the muscles in your lower legs to the bones in your feet, called your Peroneal tendons.
+The Peroneal tendons help stabilize and balance your feet and ankles, protecting them from injuries such as ankle sprains.

 When these Peroneal tendons become inflamed or damaged, it is called Peroneal Tendinitis.
-It is usually caused by overuse or sudden because of fall or injury to the foot or ankles.
+It is usually caused by overuse or sudden injury to the foot or ankle.

-Peroneal Tendinitis is more common in individuals that play sports involving plenty of ankle movements, such as tennis and basketball.
+Peroneal Tendinitis is more common among individuals who play sports that involve frequent ankle movements, such as tennis and basketball.
 However, anyone can get Peroneal Tendinitis.
 Peroneal Tendinitis, however, is not as common as Achilles Tendinitis and affects fewer people than Achilles Tendinitis.

 - Causes – Peroneal Tendinitis can develop over time when the Peroneal tendons undergo repetitive strain and overuse, or you may suffer a foot or ankle injury that causes Peroneal Tendinitis.

 - Symptoms – You may feel ankle pain along the length of the Peroneal tendon that will feel worse during exercise.
-There may likewise be swelling and redness or warmth around the tendons.
+There may likewise be swelling, redness, or warmth around the tendons.
 In some cases, the tendons may thicken with repetitive irritation, and a mass or nodules may be found that move with your tendon.

-- Complications – If left untreated Peroneal Tendinitis may end up in the Peroneal tendon rupturing when it partially or completely tears.
-In turn, a ruptured tendon can become weakened and damaged, leading to dislocation of the tendons.
+- Complications – If left untreated, Peroneal Tendinitis may end up in the Peroneal tendon rupturing when it partially or completely tears.
+In turn, a ruptured tendon can weaken and become damaged, leading to tendon dislocation.
 This causes ankle weakness, instability, and intense pain along the foot and ankles.

 - Treatments – You can use conservative treatments to reduce pain in inflammation, such as resting, using ice, and using anti-inflammatory pain medication.
 Physical therapy is an option; an ankle brace can be worn to stabilize the ankles.
-Then again, proper footwear stabilizing your ankles can help prevent Peroneal Tendinitis and reduce movement to help with the healing process.
+Then again, proper footwear that stabilizes your ankles can help prevent Peroneal Tendinitis and reduce movement to support the healing process.

 Shoes for Peroneal Tendinitis